nick-johnson-kustomer/bulkUpdateKObjects/README.md

 Step 1 is the callable trigger.

 Step 2 is an API step calling the search endpoint.
 It is specifically looking for Calendly objects which don't have a "Customer's Company" value.
 You will need an appropriate auth token in the workflow variables for this to work.
+Also make sure that your org name is in the search URI: https://YOUR-ORG-NAME.api.kustomerapp.com/v1/customers/search

 Step 3 is a regex step designed to find the first Calendly object ID within the output of step 2.